bourgeoisor/bourgeoisor.github.io/notes/blog/hello-world.md

 **Host**: Okay, you have some ideas and you've got some pages written up.
 Next is to make those pages available for others to find and read.
 If you're using a website builder, this likely happens with the click of a button.
 Else, you'll need somewhere that can host the HTML pages you've generated or written up.
 There are many options, but the simplest (and cheapest) ones are to use a host with a freemium model, like [GitHub Pages](https://pages.github.com/){:target="_blank"}, [Neocities](https://neocities.org/){:target="_blank"}, or [Netlify](https://www.netlify.com/){:target="_blank"}.

 **Domain name (optional)**: Many hosts will provide you with a generic subdomain or similar that you can use to access your website.
-But if you want some added flare, you can decide to purchase your very own domain name from registrars like [Namecheap](https://www.namecheap.com/){:target="_blank"}.
+But if you want some added flair, you can decide to purchase your very own domain name from registrars like [Namecheap](https://www.namecheap.com/){:target="_blank"}.

 ![Screenshot of VSCode with a Markdown page open](/static/images/hello-world/vscode-md.png)
 <span class="img-caption">This website is built with a static site generator (Markdown to HTML).</span>